 Evening classes begin at 7pm sharp and end at 9.45pm.
 People often don't want to leave!

-Anyone interested in healthy, tasty food - you do not need to be able to cook!
+Anyone interested in nutrition and healthy, tasty food - you do not need to be able to cook!

 What to bring?